 Sport for Business 30 Under 30 identifies those who will be among the next generation of Ireland’s sporting leaders.

-Today we begin publication of the 2019 list from among those who have been nominated or who we have identified as having the potential to become the leaders of our industry over the coming years.
+Throughout March and April, we have published the 2019 list from among those who have been nominated or who we have identified as having the potential to become the leaders of our industry over the coming years.

 We have always believed in the power of youth to effect change and in the benefit of mentoring and networking to develop potential.

 This is our way of putting that belief into practice, here are the Sport for Business 30 Under 30 for 2019.